Pink Chanel suit of Jacqueline Kennedy: Assassination

 Kennedy was seated to the left side of the President in the back seat of the open-top presidential limousine as the vehicle traveled through local streets in Dallas.
 Immediately after he was shot in the head, her suit was spattered by his blood.

 Upon arriving at Parkland Hospital, Vice President Lyndon B. Johnson's wife Lady Bird saw the car and said:

 At the hospital, Kennedy continued to wear the blood-stained suit, but she had removed her hat.
-William Manchester wrote in The Death of a President:
+William Manchester wrote in his 1967 book The Death of a President:

-The whereabouts of the hat today are unknown, and the last person known to have had it—her personal secretary, Mary Gallagher-refused to disclose its location before her death in 2022.
+The whereabouts of the hat today are unknown, and the last person known to have had it—her personal secretary, Mary Gallagher—refused to disclose its location before her death in 2022.
+In The Death of a President, Manchester reported that the hat was taken back to the White House, where it was given to Agent Bob Foster of the Secret Service, but nothing further is known.

 Several people asked Kennedy whether she would like to change her suit but she refused.
 When Lady Bird offered to send someone to help her, she responded: